rjkroege/edwood/README.md

 the code before merging it in.

 # Project Status
-Edwood is not yet ready for use but is getting close to being actually useful.
-The *useful* milestone will offer the following:

-* editing experience effectively identical to Acme
-* support for `win` and other filesystem clients
-* but... buggy
+Edwood has reached the *useful* milestone (v0.1) and should serve as drop-in replacement for Plan9 Port Acme.
+(But probably with different bugs.)
+Please file issues if Acme client apps don't work with Acme or if your favourite Acme feature doesn't work.

 # Roadmap

-* Get to useful.
-* More idiomatic Go.
+* More idiomatic Go and tests.
-* Fix bugs.
-* API modernization
+* Internal API modernization.
-* Revised text handling data structures
+* Revised text handling data structures.
+* More configurability: styles, keyboard shortcuts, autocomplete.
-* See the issues list for more
+* See the issues list for the details.